We know the Covid-19 pandemic continues to place enormous pressure on the legal profession.

-We will continue to keep our members informed throughout via direct emails, including a weekly edition of our e-newsletter Lawscot News, on our social media channels, and here on our website.
+We will continue to keep our members informed via direct emails, including our fortnightly e-newsletter Lawscot News, on our social media channels, and here on our website.
 As always, we are keen to hear feedback from our members.

 We are continuing to monitor official advice and updates from the Scottish Government and NHS to ensure that we are acting in accordance with the latest guidance to protect the health, safety and wellbeing of our employees, members and stakeholders, while continuing to carry out our duties as the professional body for Scottish solicitors and provide services for our members and for members of the public.